lacassef/recodexapicodeexamples/sklpha/endpoints/USERS.md

 ## `/api/skalpha/users/{id}`

 ### Description
-This endpoint allows users to retrieve comprehensive information about a specific user on the Seeking Alpha platform.
+This endpoint allows users to retrieve comprehensive information about a specific user.
 The information returned includes a broad range of user details, such as their bio, company, statistics, email auto-login status, profile images, preferences, member since date, editor status, nickname, portfolio warnings, user ID, and vocation.

 ### HTTP Method
 `GET`